StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-state.md

 The root path `/opt/stackstate-agent/run` can be updated by setting:
 - `check_state_root_path` in the agent configuration file located at: `/etc/stackstate-agent/stackstate.yaml`.
 - Setting `STS_CHECK_STATE_ROOT_PATH={path}` as a environment variable.
 - Alternatively mount a volume on the check state root path.
-For more information on mounting volumes for docker, take a look here: https://docs.docker.com/storage/volumes/.
+For more information on mounting volumes for Docker, take a look here: https://docs.docker.com/storage/volumes/.
 {% endtab %}

 {% tab title="Windows" %}